Mersha Nahusenay: Childhood and Formative Years

 Ato (Mr.) Mersha Nahusenay (አቶ መርሻ ናሁሠናይ) was born about 1850 near the town of Ankober, the former capital of Shewa.

 According to oral history, Mersha came from a family of priests.
 His parents were strict followers of the Ethiopian Orthodox faith and religion played a central role in their life.
 Mersha's childhood was hence heavily influenced by events involving the Church where he was also baptized.
 Family lore further indicates that his father owned a land given to him in return for the service he rendered to the church.
 In addition to holding lands, churches at the time received considerable assistance from the royal palace which they then used to provide key services to their members and communities, including the education of children.
 Thus Mersha was taught reading and writing at an early age and received traditional church education.
 Whether or not he had any siblings remains unknown although the name Mersha in the Amharic language often implies a parental wish or mechanism to cope with a traumatic experience such as the loss of a previous child.

 Growing up, Mersha spent a great deal of time on the farm with his parents.
 He traveled to various places within Shewa and beyond allowing him to interact with a diverse group of people and explore opportunities which existed for a career in a secular field.
-For example, early on he learned to appreciate the importance local as well as foreign languages.
-Beyond these sketchy details, little is known about Mersha's early life at this point.
-It is unclear, for example, if he had royal ancestry.
-The fact that he was later married to the daughter of one of Menelik's trusted servants suggests, however, that the family had close ties to the palace.
+Early on he learned to appreciate the importance of local as well as foreign languages.
+He was one of the best students at the Catholic Mission, and he married Tedeneqyalesh, daughter of Ato Mekbeb an officer of Menelik's royal house.
+It is unclear, if he had royal ancestry.
+The fact that he was married to the daughter of one of Menelik's trusted servants suggests, however, that the family had close ties to the palace.

-Overall there is little doubt that Mersha's formative and early adulthood experiences helped him prepare for his long and illustrious public career.
-It's worth noting that today Ankober is one of many districts (woredas) of Ethiopia.
-But back then, it was the capital of one of several powerful kingdoms.
+Mersha's formative and early adulthood experiences helped him prepare for his long and influential public career.
+Today Ankober is one of many districts (woredas) of Ethiopia, but in Mersha’s youth, the region was the capital of one of several powerful kingdoms.
 The following quote encapsulates the vitality of the Ankober area at the time:

 The early nineteenth-century Shawan royal capital of Ankober was a spectacular sight, ‘perched at 2400 meters atop a volcanic cone above the steep escarpment of the eastern highlands’.
 It commanded a prosperous, cosmopolitan and culturally diverse polity.
 Founded as a frontier outpost in the late-eighteenth century, fifty years later Ankober stood amidst a rich agricultural area and controlled the Red Sea trade through regional markets such as Aliyu Amba.
 Visited by Muslim merchants and traders from the Mediterranean, and a busy ecclesiastical base of Orthodox theology, Ankober was a lively commercial and intellectual center.